 - Yoga.
 And if you’re not confident enough with your technique and form to do it by yourself….hello YouTube!
 There are tons of yoga accounts that post follow-along videos that can last 10-45 mins.

 - Stretching.
 I know this might not get your blood pumping or have you breaking a sweat, but at least your moving!
 Stretching every day or every other day can help you not feel so stiff and will keep your flexibility or range of motion as good as always.

 - Pilates.
 I don’t typically opt-in for this kind of workout, but I’ve seen my mom after she’s done her pilates.
 All I’m saying is I don’t think I could keep up–that’s a good workout.

 I’m sure we all know this, but staying active is important.
 Especially during this time.
 Getting up and moving around, even a little, can help clear your mind and let you feel a little more balanced.

-Written by GUADS staff member Toni with contributions from www.excelsiorotho.com
+Written by GUADS staff member Toni with contributions from GUADS staff member Kate and from www.excelsiorotho.com